 In addition to our basic Glamping package of the 5 Belltents sleeping up to 20 we can add an extra 6M Belltent sleeping up to 4 and 2 Crash Pads which are like American covered wagons on legs not wheels with double mattresses in which can be added to the site.

-We also have a 1968 Vintage Sprite 400 caravan which can also be added anywhere on site for 2 people.
+We also have a 1968 Vintage Sprite 400 caravan for 2 people.
 It has a lovely summer themed interior, queen size mattress (4 feet wide, 6 feet long), small dining area, fridge, gas hob, kettle, crockery, cutlery etc all in keeping with the vintage theme and an awning outside for a real retro experience.
 In July 2020 we added a 1971 Sprite Alpine caravan refurbished in a bohemian Indian style using vivid green and turquoise colours and using an ethnic interior design.
 This has a full sized double mattress as well as seating, a fridge, a kettle and toaster.

 This provides for a very flexible bespoke Glamping experience.

 Things to do

-We have lists of Activities which other Groups have used for entertainment whilst here and we can recommend caterers, additional toilets, bar hire etc for larger Group bookings and Weddings.
+We have lists of Activities which other Groups have used for entertainment whilst here and we can recommend caterers, additional toilets, bar hire etc for larger Group bookings.

 We are within easy reach of the A303 and A37 and half an hour from the M5 as well as close to Castle Cary or Bruton stations.
 There is a Shell garage and shop as well as a great pub called the Cross Keys in the village of West Lydford.
 Yet our site is peaceful and secluded with stunning views to Glastonbury Tor making it a great place to escape from busy lives.
 There is wild swimming in the local river which is just a short walk from our fields and this has become increasingly popular in recent times.
 The site also offers a vast space for games such as rounders, football and cricket as well as kite flying and cycling so feel free to bring your own games and activities.
 The marquee also lends itself to games such as Twister or creative crafts for rainy days.